Cuantos Gramos Son 8 Onzas

 Q: What is the difference between avoirdupois ounces and troy ounces?

 A: The avoirdupois ounce is the standard ounce used for everyday items, weighing approximately 28.35 grams.
-The troy ounce is used for precious metals like gold and silver, weighing approximately 31.1 grams.
+This leads to the troy ounce is used for precious metals like gold and silver, weighing approximately 31.
+1 grams.
 Always clarify which type of ounce is being referenced to avoid confusion.

 Q: Why are there two different systems of measurement?